InnovationLeap/website/public/content/en/legend-world-remake.md

 #### The Final Chapter: World 8
 World 8 is more than a continuation: it is the conclusion of the entire remake.
 Through both reinterpretation and original design, it delivers the definitive "final world, final level, and final boss" experience.

+### Story
+The Princess holds the power to create black holes.
+Inside each black hole lies another world.
+If our world is a sheet of paper, then a black hole is the tear upon it.
+Beneath the tear lies another sheet.
+Bowser covets the Princess's mighty power.
+He kidnapped her, and with the power of black holes, created world after world.
+These became known as Legend Worlds.
+The Princess is imprisoned atop a clock tower in the innermost world.
+There also stand Bowser's palace and his lab.
+Bowser plans to dig yet another hole.
+But beneath this sheet, no paper remains.
+Mario must prevent it from happening.
+He steps into the first layer of paper.

 ### Gallery